Paint EstimatorUse the Paint Estimator tool to get the cost of professionally painting all rooms in an existing or new construction home.

 How to use the calculatorThe Paint Calculator is designed to provide accurate interior painting cost per square foot for the entire house.

 Prices are based on 8' ceiling height.
 If your ceilings are higher, you should add about 9% per additional foot to the total price.

 If you do not change the Color / Ceiling setting, costs are calculated assuming application of 2 coats of light color paint on all walls, and 1 coat on all standard ceilings.

-Moving or covering furniture, painting moldings, repairing wall damages, or painting doors/windows, is not included in the initial price.
+Moving or covering furniture, painting moldings, repairing drywall and exterior wall damages, or painting doors/windows, is not included in the initial price.
 However, you can change these settings to include those items in the total cost.

 If you want to paint rooms in darker colors, this will require more than 2 coats to get proper coverage and color saturation, thus increasing the cost.